thisismyrobot/DisPy/README.txt

     >>> import dispy
     >>> s = dispy.Server()

-And we start it via threading in the doctest
+And we start it, via threading, in the doctest

     >>> import threading
     >>> ts = threading.Thread(target=s.start)